Vinsi/ios-team/docs/language_choice_guide.md

 ## New features

 * New features are implemented in Swift.
-* If a feature is totally dependent on Objective-C classes and must be written inside them, and writing it in Swift will bring many problems to solve specially in Unit Testing Swift from Objective-C, then it can be written in Objective-C.
+* If a feature is totally dependent on Objective-C classes and must be written inside them, and writing it in Swift will bring many problems to solve especially in Unit Testing Swift from Objective-C, then it can be written in Objective-C.